 Field Name Description Туре Values version Record version.
 Indicates the version of the record format; it starts at 1 and is incremented when there are material changes to the record or fields which impact processing.
 CHAR 1 timestamp Transaction time.
 Time of the transaction as unix epoch time in seconds.
 VARCHAR 10 digits senderId Sender identifier.
 Non-repudiable, eTLD+1 domain of the entity sending or otherwise providing data.
-STRING Plain string eTLD+1 of the sender receiverId Receiver identifier.
+STRING Plain string eTLD+1 of the Sender receiverId Receiver identifier.
 Non-repudiable, eTLD+1 domain of the entity receiving or otherwise acquiring data.
-STRING Plain string eTLD+1 of the receiver transactionRole Transaction role.
-Flag indicating whether the entity providing the record was acting as sender or receiver.
+STRING Plain string eTLD+1 of the Receiver transactionRole Transaction role.
+Flag indicating whether the entity providing the record was acting as Sender or Receiver.
 CHAR 0 for Sender 1 for Receiver transactionId Transaction identifier.
-A unique, per- transaction identifier generated by senders and logged by senders and receivers.
-VARCHAR A 9 character alphanumeric value provides over 100 trillion combinations. chainId Chain identifier which is used to identify all of the transactions related to a given VARCHAR 32 hexadecimal

-Field Name Description Туре Values covered event.
-A UUID generated by the original sender in a transaction chain.
-If a chainld is received, it should be included in subsequent transactions.
-If a chainld was not received, one should be generated. characters with four hyphens: xxxxxxxx-xxxx- xxxx-xxxx- xxxxxxxxxxx privacySignal Privacy signal.
-Tech Lab supported privacy signals provided by the sender, including TC string or GPP string.
-If no Tech Lab supported signal is present, any other signal provided by the sender should be included.
+A unique, per-transaction identifier generated by Senders and logged by Senders and Receivers.
+VARCHAR A 9 character alphanumeric value provides over 100 trillion combinations. chainId Chain identifier which is used to identify all of the transactions related to a given covered event.
+A UUID generated by the original Sender in a transaction chain.
+If a chainId is received, it should be included in subsequent transactions.
+If a chainId was not received, one should be generated.
+VARCHAR 32 hexadecimal characters with four hyphens: xxxxxxxxxxxxxxxxx -xxxx-xxxxx xxxxxxxx privacySignal Privacy signal.
+Tech Lab supported privacy signals provided by the Sender, including TC string or GPP string.
+If no Tech Lab supported signal is present, any other signal provided by the Sender should be included.
 STRING Privacy string or "apnone" when no privacy signal is available. transformed Transformation flag.
 This flag indicates whether the party submitting the data applied any transformations to the privacy signal.
 CHAR 0 for No 1 for Yes